DJ LeMahieu Preview, Player Props: Yankees vs. Rays

-DJ LeMahieu and his .375 on-base percentage over his past 10 games (56 points higher than his season-long percentage), will be in action for the New York Yankees against the Tampa Bay Rays and Zach Eflin on August 25 at 6:40 PM ET.
+The New York Yankees, including DJ LeMahieu and his .559 slugging percentage over his past 10 games, take on starting pitcher Tyler Glasnow and the Tampa Bay Rays at Tropicana Field, Saturday at 4:10 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Nationals.
+He smacked two homers in his previous appearance (going 3-for-4) in his last appearance against the Rays.

 DJ LeMahieu Game Info & Props vs. the Rays